sarv-projects/pragma_v1/README.md

 Pragma is a tool that turns your plain English ideas into complete, working applications.
 You tell it what you want to build, it asks a few simple clarifying questions, and then it builds the app for you.

-**Example:** Type *"A freelancer client portal where I share project updates, clients approve milestones, I send invoices, they pay online, and we both see a dashboard with progress"* and Pragma generates the entire working application.
+**Example:** Type *"A freelancer client portal where I share project updates, clients approve milestones, I send invoices, they pay online, and we both see a dashboard with progress"* and Pragma generates the entire working application — database, user accounts, API routes, a Dockerfile, tests, and a plain-English README.

 Everything runs locally on your computer.
 You do not need to be a developer to use it.